zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/rpi_pico/perf.md

 The LED on the Pico will start blinking as specified in fib.c.

 The cycle counts will be printed to the USB serial.
-The printing of the fibonacci series values is commented out, but can be uncommented to see them.

 Connect to USB serial using minicom.